yokawasa/event-gateway-on-kubernetes-azure/README.md

 # Serverless Event Gateway on Kubernetes (Azure)
-How to guide on running Serverless.com's [Event Gateway](https://github.com/serverless/event-gateway) on Kubernetes (Azure Version).
+How to guide on running Serverless.com's [Event Gateway](https://github.com/serverless/event-gateway) on Kubernetes on Azure.
 This is derived from Kelsey Hightower's [Serverless Event Gateway on Kubernetes](https://github.com/kelseyhightower/event-gateway-on-kubernetes) to use Azure.
 Kelsey's original tutorial is based on GCP.

 ## Prerequisites
 ### Azure Subscription